edgio-docs/edgio-docs/guides/vue.md

 {{ CLI_NAME }} init
 ```

-This will automatically update your `package.json` and add all of the required XDN dependencies and files to your project.
+This will automatically update your `package.json` and add all of the required {{ PRODUCT_NAME }} dependencies and files to your project.
 These include:

 - The `{{ PACKAGE_NAME }}/core` package - Allows you to declare routes and deploy your application on {{ PRODUCT_NAME }}
 - The `{{ PACKAGE_NAME }}/prefetch` package - Allows you to configure a service worker to prefetch and cache pages to improve browsing speed